neect-aauav/credentials-writer/README.md

 The plugin file must have the function `run()`, which will be called by the program.
 This function is called with 3 arguments:
 - `instanciator`: function that creates a new instance of a credential
-- `file`: the file of the names of the tier
+- `file`: the file with the list of names from a tier
 - `tier`: the tier of the credential

 Each text to be written need styling, so you have to create dicts with the styles you want to use.
 The dicts should have the following structure: